Jeremiah821/jeremiah/analysis/data-ideas.md

 Consider adding a `CONTRIBUTING.md` file to guide potential contributors.
 Include a `LICENSE` file to clearly define usage and distribution rights.

+Add a `CONTRIBUTING.md` file with guidelines for contributing.
+Include a `CODE_OF_CONDUCT.md` file to foster a welcoming community.